IVy’s commands share a common argument syntax:

 `target={repl,test,class}”

-The ivy_to_cpp command can extract code in several forms:
+The ivyc command can extract code in several forms:

-• repl This is a a “read-eval-print” loop that reads calls to exported actions from the command line and writes output on calls to imported actions.
+• repl This is a “read-eval-print” loop that reads calls to exported actions from the standard input and writes standard output on calls to imported actions.
+Each process in the Ivy program is compiled to a separate executable.

-• test This composes the extract with a randomized tester.
+• test This composes the program with an automatically generated randomized tester to form a single executable.

-• class This produces only a C++ class representing the extract, without a main function.
+• class This produces only a C++ class, without a main function, and does not produce an executable.

 classname=cname